 - A willfulness penalty, which may be imposed on any person who willfully fails to file the FBAR, with the ceiling on the penalty being the greater of $100,000 or 50% of the balance in the account at the time of the violation.
 The U.S. Treasury Department reserves the right to seize up to 50% of assets in overseas bank accounts or $100,000 per account, whichever is the higher.

 The passport revocation law, which came into effect in late 2015, allows the U.S. State Department to revoke the passport of any U.S. citizen who owes more than $50,000 to the IRS.
 It’s quite easy to end up with this tax debt through accrued interest and penalties while living overseas as an expat.

 We strongly recommend that all American expats become tax compliant by using the Streamlined Foreign Offshore Program.
 We have helped hundreds of expats to catch up with their taxes and avoid penalties.
-We will be more than happy to provide you with guidance and assess your situation.
+We will be more than happy to assess your situation and provide you with guidance pertaining to filing taxes late as a US expat.
 Contact us now and we will get in touch with you promptly.

 5. IRS hasn’t contacted me, should I still file my taxes?